modonohoe/rock-paper-scissors/README.md

 As a user I would like:

 - Minimal text for instructions.
-- A clean and easthetically pleasing interface, with game sounds and music.
+- A clean and aesthetically pleasing interface, with game sounds and music.
 - A functioning game with consitent outcomes that is enjoyable with no delays or lagging.
 - To be able to see my score and have a target.
 - To have the option to play again easily.